Athletic Medical Clearance

 - The Diplomat America by Global Underwriters - “Athletic Sports & Hazardous Activity” rider available.
 Coverage for expenses under these activities is limited to $20,000 maximum.
 Please ensure the sport you participate in is listed as covered.

 When reviewing primary insurance coverage, it is important to be informed of the Millersville University Intercollegiate Athletics Secondary Insurance Policy.
 Millersville University Intercollegiate Athletics carries a secondary insurance policy to assist in the medical costs associated with injuries sustained during athletic activities.
 There is a $1,000 deductible per injury that is the responsibility of the student-athlete and/or their primary insurance that must be met BEFORE the secondary insurance will cover associated medical costs.
 Additionally, secondary insurance can only be applied to athletic injuries sustained as a direct result of athletic participation.
 Injuries sustained outside of Millersville University Intercollegiate Athletic Countable Athletic Related Activities (CARA) are NOT eligible for coverage.
-Pre-existing conditions are also excluded from coverage.
+Pre-existing conditions are also excluded from coverage as well as any tesing required for annual medical clearance.
 Communicable diseases/infections such as MRSA and COVID-19 are excluded from coverage.
 Student-athletes must report athletic related injuries to the Millersville University Athletic Training Faculty PRIOR to seeking medical care (with the exception of life or limb threatening injuries) in order for the injury to be eligible for coverage.
 Any falsification or omission in the annual medical history completed by the student-athlete will void coverage.
 More information regarding the secondary insurance policy is provided in the Smartabase/AMS forms completed annually by student-athletes.

 All student-athletes are encouraged to review the Insurance Information section of the Millersville University Athletic Training Website for more insurance information and resources.